As such the Council has declared three Air Quality Management Areas these being located in Totnes, Ivybridge, and Dean Prior.

 An Air Quality Action Plan was previously developed in 2013 for these areas and can be downloaded here,

 Following the review of the Totnes AQMA in 2016 the Council has been working with its partners on a clean air strategy.
 Consultation on the draft document began in April 2018 and the document can be downloaded from the right hand side of the page.

 We monitor, review and assess air quality on a monthly basis using a network of diffusion tubes, throughout the district.
 These tubes are primarily located within the air quality management areas to monitor the current levels of Nitrogen Dioxide.

-On an annual basis the Council has to produce an Annual Status Report (previously Updating and Screening Assessments and Progress Reports) these reports contain details of the monitoring we have undertaken and the steps taken so far to improve the air quality in the area.
-The previous 2 years of reports can be downloaded on the right hand side of this page, if you want more information please contact Environmental Health by completing the Ask the EH team a question.
+On an annual basis the Council has to produce an Annual Status Report (previously Updating and Screening Assessments and Progress Reports).
+These reports contain details of the monitoring we have undertaken and the steps taken so far to improve the air quality in the area.
+The previous 2 years of reports can be downloaded on the right hand side of this page.

-It is recognised by the Government in the National Planning Policy Framework that development can have the potential to adversely impact on air quality, as a Council we will only accept development that off-sets its impact to an acceptable level and protects future residents from exposure to poor air quality.
+It is recognised by the Government in the National Planning Policy Framework that development can have the potential to adversely impact on air quality.
+As a Council we will only accept development that offsets the impact to an acceptable level and protects future residents from exposure to poor air quality.

-The Council will expect certain planning applications to be accompanied by an air quality assessments and these assessments to be carried out in accordance with guidance from the IAQM.
+The Council will expect certain planning applications to be accompanied by air quality assessments.
+These assessments should be carried out in accordance with guidance from the IAQM.
 The Council's validation checklist has more details on when an air quality assessment will be required can be found.

-If you would like some help or advice on your air quality assessment please contact Environmental Health by completing the Ask the EH team a question.
+If you would like some help or advice on your air quality assessment, please contact Environmental Health by completing the Ask the EH team a question form.